Inequalities for space-bounded Kolmogorov complexity: Space-bounded Kolmogorov complexity

 Now we fix some optimal machine $V$, call the corresponding function $\KS_V^s(y\cnd x)$ the \emph{space-bounded Kolmogorov conditional complexity function} and denote it by $\KS^s(y\cnd x)$.
-The unconditional space-bounded complexity $\KS^t(x)$ can be defined then as $\KS^t(x\cnd \eps)$ for empty condition $\eps$.
+The unconditional space-bounded complexity $\KS^s(x)$ can be defined then as $\KS^s(x\cnd \eps)$ for the empty condition $\eps$.
+It is easy to see that we get an equivalent definition of unconditional complexity if we consider machines $V$ that use only one input tape.
+Proposition~\ref{th:optimality-space} guarantees that these notions are invariant (do not depend on the choice of the optimal machine) up to $O(1)$ changes in the complexity and the space bound.